laurentiudanu/minimal-mrkup/readme.md

 * jquery v2.1.4 (js/jq.js)
 * a basic js-based touch device detection (js/functions.js) that will run before any image is rendered inside the DOM
 * basic responsive html file (and the jade source inside the jade folder)
+* Montserrat and Playfair Display fonts from Google are also included in style.css